Jungla and Unknown Significance

 Just after graduating IndieBio demo day, Jungla received a $2m investment from A16Z in which IndieBio/SOSV participated.
 “The seed round went smoothly because we were so well prepared”, Carlos explained.

 A year later, genomic interpretation was becoming more important than ever.
 And within this competitive market, Jungla was looking for the perfect customer for their latest product build.

 Invitae is the largest genetic testing service to individuals and healthcare providers and they needed a solution to the VUS interpretation problem.
 With his skillset in hand, Carlos approached and closed, within four months, a pilot with Invitae to interpret VUSs in their samples.
-The pilot went so well that Invitae offered to acquire Jungla to incorporate their technology into Invitae’s offering.
+The pilot went so well, improving interpretation results by 10x, that Invitae offered to acquire Jungla to incorporate their technology into Invitae’s offering.
 We all thought it was a great move.

 Together, Invitae and Jungla will accelerate the final interpretation step in genetic testing to help millions of people understand themselves better.
 This acquisition will guide treatment options and prevent unnecessary procedures for thousands of patients every year.
 I’m so proud of what the Jungla team has created and the positive impact they are having on society.

 And there is so much more to do.
 IndieBio is looking forward to funding more companies innovating in the genetic screening and interpretation space.
 If you have an idea to change how we experience our world through genetics, please email me.

 Keep up with the SOSV community.
 Subscribe to the Newsletter, and link up on Facebook, LinkedIn, and Twitter!